Sadamu Komachi: Pacific War

 During the Attack on Pearl Harbor he was assigned to cover the carrier fleet as part of the combat air patrol (CAP) and therefore did not see any combat.
 During the Indian Ocean Raid, he was again assigned to cover the carrier fleet.
 There he saw air combat for the first time and had a dogfight with a British Hurricane fighter.
 While he managed to hit the enemy fighter, which started to emit smoke, he could not confirm the crash and was therefore not officially credited with the kill.

-In May 1942, Petty Officer Third Class Komachi participated in Operation MO that resulted in Battle of Coral Sea.
+In May 1942, Petty Officer Third Class Komachi participated in Operation MO that resulted in the Battle of the Coral Sea.
 He was assigned to CAP that was protecting the IJN carrier fleet.
 He first defended the carriers against the strike force from Yorktown and half an hour later against the strike force from Lexington.
 He was credited with shooting down one SBD Dauntless dive bomber and one F4F Wildcat fighter, and additionally with four shared probables.
 Since the flight deck of his carrier Shōkaku was damaged in the battle, he was forced to land on Zuikaku instead.
 After the battle, Shōkaku was sent to be repaired and therefore IJN 5th Carrier Division did not participate in the subsequent Battle of Midway.

-During the Battle of the Eastern Solomons in late August of 1942, Petty Officer Komachi was assigned to cover the strike force that attacked US carriers.
+During the Battle of the Eastern Solomons in late August 1942, Petty Officer Komachi was assigned to cover the strike force that attacked US carriers.
 The escort of nine Zeros was led by Lieutenant Yasuhiro Shigematsu.
-When they spotted the USN aircraft approaching the IJN fleet, five of them broke away from the strike force to attack the enemy.
-Komachi did not follow his section leader Petty Officer First Class Shigetaka Ōmori and stayed with Shigematsu.
+When they spotted US Navy (USN) aircraft approaching the IJN fleet, five of them broke away from the strike force to attack the enemy.
+Komachi did not break away with his section leader Petty Officer First Class Shigetaka Ōmori but stayed with the strike force leader Shigematsu.
 However, this left only four escorting Zeros with the strike force.

-As a result of five other Zeros abandoning the escort duty, when the remaining four arrived over the US fleet, they were outnumbered by the enemy CAP.
+As a result of the five other Zeros abandoning the escort duty, when the remaining four arrived over the US fleet, they were outnumbered by the enemy CAP.
 While engaged in a lengthy dogfight near USN carriers, Petty Officer Komachi hit a couple of Wildcats, however, he did not have the time to confirm their crashes.
 At one point he countered a surprise attack by a Wildcat by dropping his Zero into an intentional spin, from which he recovered at low altitude.
 Komachi survived the dogfight and proceeded to the meeting point where the dive and torpedo bombers would wait for the fighters in order to lead them back to the friendly carriers.
 However, when he arrived at the meeting point, the strike force had already left and he was forced to navigate back to the friendly carriers on his own during the late afternoon.
-He could not manage to locate the carriers before the sunset and was forced to make an emergency landing on water.
+He could not manage to locate the carriers before sunset and was forced to make an emergency landing on water.
 He was later picked up by one of the friendly destroyers.